dhanushk24/dhanushk24/README.md

-  # Hi 👋, I'm Dhanush K
+  # Hello this is Dhanush
   An aspiring Data Scientist